Unraveling the Dirac Neutrino with Cosmological and Terrestrial Detectors: Terrestrial and cosmological probes of neutrinos

 A combination of CMB and large-scale structure (LSS) surveys put a strong upper bound on $\Smnu$~\cite{Vagnozzi:2017ovm}.
 The value of this bound is model dependent.
 For the 7-parameter model in which $\LCDM$ is extended by $\Smnu$ alone, a combination of Planck (temperature, polarization, lensing) and BAO gives $\Smnu < 0.12 \eV$ (95\% C.L.)~\cite{Aghanim:2018eyx}.
-If the neutrino mass scale obeys the strong constraint, $\Sigma_i m_i \leq \Smnu < 0.12 \eV$, then beta decay experiments like KATRIN will be unable to provide a laboratory measurement of the absolute neutrino mass scale.
+If the neutrino mass scale obeys the strong constraint, $\Smnu < 0.12 \eV$, then beta decay experiments like KATRIN will be unable to provide a laboratory measurement of the absolute neutrino mass scale.
 However, the cosmological limits are model dependent, and going beyond the restrictive framework of $\LCDM$ gives more freedom.
 For instance, the extended-$\LCDM$ model ($\eLCDM$)~\cite{DiValentino:2015ola} has up to $12$ free parameters, including $\Neff$, $\Smnu$, the dark energy equation of state, and the running of the scalar spectral index.
 In these models, the inferred upper limit is much weaker $\Smnu \lesssim 0.4 \eV$ (95\% C.L.), and remains consistent with laboratory limits from KATRIN.
+Additionally, Planck places model dependent bounds on $m_{\nu,\text{sterile}}^\text{eff}$.
+The model most relevant to this work is one with a minimal active neutrino mass hierarchy with $\Smnu=0.06~\text{eV}$ and a thermal sterile relic whose contribution can be matched to an effective neutrino mass $m_{\nu,\text{sterile}}^\text{eff}=(\Delta N_\text{eff}/3.044)^{3/4}m_\text{sterile}^\text{thermal}$ with $m_\text{sterile}^\text{thermal}$ the physical mass of the sterile neutrino.
+The combination of Planck and BAO gives the joint constraint of $m_{\nu,\text{sterile}}^\text{eff}<0.23 \eV$ and $\Neff<3.34$ (95\% C.L.) \cite{Aghanim:2018eyx}. \qquad \\

-\qquad \\ \textbf{4.~Correlated terrestrial and cosmological observables.}
+\section{Correlated terrestrial and cosmological observables}